Volvo V90 review - Interior, design and technology

-Two solid colours are available at no cost, but most V90s will be specced with one of the eight metallic finishes and two ‘premium metallic’ shades.
+Two solid colours are available at no cost, but most V90s will be specced with one of the seven metallic finishes or a Crystal White ‘premium metallic’ shade.

 Inside, the V90 builds on the dashboard architecture and materials quality of the XC90, with leather as standard even on Momentum.
 Inscription gets a plusher Nappa material.
 The quality is right up there with the best in the executive estate class because, while there are harder, scratchier plastics, they’re generally well enough hidden.